ThunderFly-aerospace/TFGPS01/README.md

 | 8   | GND | Autopilot GND |

 #### USB-C
-USB is connected to uBlox module.
-Used for its configuration.
+USB is connected to the uBlox module, used for its configuration.